-That’s the approximate number of attendees who filled the Amalie Arena on March 28-29, 2018 for the two-day event.
+That’s the approximate number of attendees who filled the Amalie Arena In January 2019 for the two-day event.
 From venture capitalists and successful founders to newly launched start-ups and college students, the event attracted attendees from a variety of industries and points of their career -- and that was the point.

 The founders of the Innovation Summit wanted to bring “together innovators from all industries and stages of development to connect technology, regionally-based innovation, and entrepreneurial ecosystems throughout Florida.”
 They wanted to get all of the Bay’s bright, forward-thinking, tech and entrepreneurial minds in one place so they could share ideas, network, and find ways to work together to build an even stronger community of innovation.

 Talk of the future was a focal point of the Innovation Summit.
 Breakout sessions and main stage speakers examined emerging trends, new technology, advancements in business, and inspired looks at what is to come in the area.

 “The entrepreneurial ecosystem is ours for the taking.
 There is no leader in Florida in terms of this ecosystem.
 Arguably, Atlanta has some strength and Raleigh-Durham, but I have no doubt that if we put our minds to it, together, in 5 to 10 years from now we will be the leader in Florida, if not the leader in the Southeast in terms of startup activity,” Vinik said.

 Where We Are

 While the future was a primary topic of conversation, the current state of the region’s innovation was also highlighted at the Innovation Summit.

 More than 250 local companies filled two floors of the Amalie Arena with exhibit halls that offered an exciting look at what is already happening in the area.
 Hubs organized more than a dozen different industries ranging from fintech, healthcare, and telecommunications to blockchain, urban tech, and robotics.